nofee-ng/nofee-ng/README.md

 `nofee-ng` is a generic solution for NoDevFee mining.
 It can get stolen cryptocurrency refunded back from mining software (which is known as DevFee and is about 0.5~2% of your total mining shares) for many kinds, such as ETH, ETC, XMR, ZCash, etc, by refunding DevFee to **ANOTHER wallet address** which can be different from the main mining address.

 This is the **Next Generation** of NoDevFee program.
 It works as a *"soft router"* rather than the first generation which works on a single same machine together with the mining software.
 So, `nofee-ng` works for Windows， Linux and hardware miner although itself must be run in Linux.
+It can run on a dedicated server or even Raspberry Pi.

 `nofee-ng` is perfect for mining farms for easy management.
 If you're a mining farm operator, you can also redirect the DevFee to your own wallet without the knowledge of your tenants!
 Remember: you are **NOT** stealing from your clients because DevFee belonged to the mining software author.